Security-Engineering-Lab/Azure-Internship-Capstone-Project/learning-path/deploy-and-configure-azure-monitor.md

 The data in a Log Analytics workspace that you can access is determined by a combination of the following factors:

--The settings on the workspace itself.
+- The settings on the workspace itself.
--The access to resources sending data to the workspace.
+- The access to resources sending data to the workspace.
--The method used to access the workspace.
+- The method used to access the workspace.

 ### Access mode
 The access mode refers to how you access a Log Analytics workspace and defines the data you can access during the current session.
 The mode is determined according to the scope you select in Log Analytics.